Volumetric Rendering with Baked Quadrature Fields: Method

 \section{Method}

 Given a set of posed images, our goal is to create a compact 3D representation of the scene that allows fast rendering.
-Similarly to~\citet{chen2022mobilenerf}, the representation consists of a triangular mesh and a texture map consisting of neural features and continuous opacities.
-Our rendering process consists of two steps: \begin{itemize} \item We use depth peeling~\cite{depthpeeling} to render a transparent scene (i.e. continuous opacities) by sequential rasterization of non-transparent scenes (i.e. binarized opacities); see \ref{sec:baking}. \item We render view-dependent effects via spherical Gaussian lobes stored in the texture-map; \end{itemize}
+Similarly to MobileNeRF~\cite{chen2022mobilenerf}, the representation consists of a triangular mesh and a texture map consisting of neural features and continuous opacities.
+Our rendering process consists of two steps: \begin{enumerate} \item \gs{We use ray tracing to render a transparent scene (i.e. continuous opacities) by alpha compositing colour at points of intersection of the ray and the triangular mesh; see \ref{sec:baking}.} \item We render view-dependent effects via spherical Gaussian lobes stored in the texture-map; \end{enumerate}